The Relationship Between ISO 20400 and Mining Procurement

 Sustainable practices extend to procurement policies of firms.
 Companies are not islands.
 Instead, businesses operate in a global economy, where every business is connected to another business, in one way or another.
 Procurement forms an integral part of business operations in this environment.
 With the increasing focus on sustainability of operations, it is just as essential to address procurement processes of the company, as it also affects the firm’s impact on the environment.

-ISO 20400:2017 is the new international standard that is specifically focussed on procurement policies.
+ISO 20400:2017 is the new international standard that specifically focuses on procurement policies.
 It is also highly relevant to mining procurement policies and procedures.
-The standard provides an effective framework and guidelines to organisations, regardless of size or activity, to ensure sustainable purchasing.
-With the mining industry being especially concerned about environmental impact, safety, and the wellbeing of employees, mining houses that implement ISO 20400:2017 therefore improve their procurement processes.
+The standard provides an effective framework and guidelines for organizations, regardless of size or activity, to ensure sustainable purchasing.
+With the mining industry being especially concerned about environmental impact, safety, and the wellbeing of employees, mining houses that implement ISO 20400:2017, therefore, improve their procurement processes.

 Sustainable mining procurement entails decision making, regarding purchases of goods and services that benefit the organisation and the society, in addition to reducing the impact of the process on the environment.
 By following the guidelines, organisations are able to ensure that the work conditions of employees who work for suppliers are reasonable, products purchased from suppliers are sustainable, and that the suppliers address socio-economic issues.